awsdocs/amazon-ec2-user-guide/doc_source/ec2-launch-templates.md

 **Note**
 You cannot remove launch template parameters during launch \(for example, you cannot specify a null value for the parameter\)\.
 To remove a parameter, create a new version of the launch template without the parameter and use that version to launch the instance\.

 To launch instances, IAM users must have permissions to use the `ec2:RunInstances` action\.
-They must also have permissions to create or use the resources that are created or associated with the instance\.
+You must also have permissions to create or use the resources that are created or associated with the instance\.
 You can use resource\-level permissions for the `ec2:RunInstances` action to control the launch parameters that users can specify\.
 Alternatively, you can grant users permissions to launch an instance using a launch template\.
 This enables you to manage launch parameters in a launch template rather than in an IAM policy, and to use a launch template as an authorization vehicle for launching instances\.
 For example, you can specify that users can only launch instances using a launch template, and that they can only use a specific launch template\.
 You can also control the launch parameters that users can override in the launch template\.
 For example policies, see [Launch Templates](ExamplePolicies_EC2.md#iam-example-runinstances-launch-templates)\.

 ## Controlling the Use of Launch Templates<a name="launch-template-permissions"></a>